Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/animations.rst

-The Direct Approach, which is highly **not** recommended and not a standard practice, is where you set your output format to an AVI or MOV format, and click ANIM to render your scene directly out to a movie file.
+The Direct Approach, which is highly **not** recommended and not a standard practice, is where you set your output format to an AVI or MOV format, and click *Animation* to render your scene directly out to a movie file.
 Blender creates one file that holds all the frames of your animation.
 You can then use Blender's VSE to add an audio track to the animation and render out to an MPEG format to complete your movie.